CoderCat55/HearMeMioConnect/README.md

 When change of code only change what is relevant do not try to change anything that is not relevant with my aim.
 I need to know which parts you have made changes tell me because sometimes you change something inside a fucntion which I am not aware of.

+You may only write which parts of the code I should change and where changes shhould be made to save time instead of writing the whole script again.